 Complicated Cases: A Workers’ Comp Lawyer Will Get You Answers

 The basic rule in Wisconsin is daily commutes are not covered by workers’ compensation, but employer-directed travel is covered.
 Of course, every case carries its own unique set of facts.
 During a free, confidential consultation, our Milwaukee workers’ comp attorneys will review your claim and explain your options for compensation under state law.

 Schedule a Free, Confidential Workers’ Comp Consultation

 At Gillick, Wicht, Gillick & Graf, our Wisconsin work injury attorneys are aggressive, results-focused advocates for clients.
 If you have any questions about travel-related workplace accidents, we can help.
-To schedule a no cost, no obligation review of your case, please contact us at (415) 257-2667.
-We represent injured workers throughout Wisconsin, including in Milwaukee, Janesville, Kenosha, Waukesha, Menomonee Falls, Port Washington and Racine.
+To schedule a no-cost, no-obligation review of your case, please contact us at (415) 257-2667.
+We represent injured workers throughout Wisconsin, including Milwaukee, Janesville, Kenosha, Waukesha, Menomonee Falls, Port Washington, and Racine.